Hydraverse/hygem/index.md

 44df8e70
 ```

-## Burn MAGIC+BLOCK to get HYGEM
+## Burn MAGIC💫 + BLOCK🧱 to get HYGEM 💎

-Now that 1 BLOCK🧱 has been bought, 1 HYGEM💎 can be obtained by calling `burn`.
+Now that 1 BLOCK has been bought, 1 HYGEM can be obtained by calling `burn`.

 ```shell
 $ ./call.py burn